raulcano/articles/stop-printing-money.md

 Another consequence of the argument for price stability is that if you roll back long enough in history, let's say, back to when we were Homo habilis using the first tools, we should then spend most of our salaries *now* in a piece of wood or some plates, because the price should have remained stable throughout History.
 Luckily enough that was not the case and the fact that we got better at developing techonology and prices were reduced for most things, we were allowed to allocate our time and resources on new things that improved our lives, up to mobile phones, food delivery, internet, you name it.

 Let's not forget that prices give shape to a system that sums up the overwhelming amount of knowledge affecting all different goods and services in an economy.
-Distorting them is not only unnecesarry but also harmful.
+Distorting them is not only unnecesary but also harmful.

 # Argument: hoarding <a name="arg2"></a>
 *The incentive is in saving (hoarding) and not in spending.
 This eventually diminishes economic activity, leading to bankrupcies, unemployment and other negative effects.*